danilashtefan/SkinCareClient/README.md

 # Architecture description

 * Log in:
-`Google Firebase` was used to implement login and registration functionality.
+ The `Google Firebase` was used to implement login and registration functionality.
 All the users and their encrypted passwords are stored in the `firebase` database

 * Design